pseigo/book-exercises/cpsc110/notes/m5b-helpers.md

   - Tests do not need to fully exercise the child functions; but they do need to exercise the **combination** of the functions
   - Base cases do not need to be tested

-### Operating On a List Rule
+### Operating On Arbitrary Sized Data

-- **Operating On a List rule**: if a function needs to operate on an entire list--and not just the first element--you need to use a (recursive) helper function.
+- If a function needs to operate on an entire list--and not just the first element--you must create a (recursive) helper function.
 - Sometimes the signature can't say everything that matters about the consumed data.
 In those cases we can write an **assumption** as part of the function design.
 - Trust the natural recursion
   - Assume that the RESULT self-reference function call WILL produce what it's supposed to.